The evolution of down insulation coincides with the evolution of Kathmandu – it's come a long way, and so have we.

 We’re continuing to improve our down gear with innovations like:

-- Unique waterproof down jackets for travel adventure: the XT driFILL is a game changer.
+- Unique waterproof down jackets for your travel adventures

-- The introduction of down into other apparel: such as Down Longline coats, vests and ultralight jackets for layering.
+- The introduction of down into other apparel like down longline coats, vests and ultralight jackets for layering

 - Stretch woven baffle fabric that's stitchless – two layers are interlaced together for minimal down leakage to produce a unique look

 - Our latest development – a down-fleece hybrid that's part of our L-TRA elevated travel collection.